-1. Master of Science in Education
+• Master of Science in Education

 This online degree program contributes to the professional growth of teachers and encourages them to be reflective, competent, and dedicated educators of children.
 It is designed for persons who have an undergraduate degree in education from an accredited college or university.
-Students choose to focus their studies in one of four areas of emphasis - Instruction, Leadership, Special Education including Minnesota Learning Disabilities Licensure, and Educational Technology.
+Students choose to focus their studies in one of four areas of emphasis - Instruction, Leadership, Special Education, and Educational Technology.